Hyland OnBase 17 Release Focuses on Digital Transformation

 Future Plans, Including Perceptive Buy

-Over the next year Hyland plans to continue building on its modular capabilities and configurability, as well as work on the recently acquired capabilities of Perceptive, which it purchased when its parent company, Thomas Brava, acquired Lexmark in May 2017.
+Over the next year Hyland plans to continue building on its modular capabilities and configurability, as well as work on the recently acquired capabilities of Perceptive, which it purchased when its parent company, Thoma Brava, acquired Lexmark in May 2017.

 Babic didn't go into the details of what and where Perceptive will fit into the company's portfolio, referring instead to a statement about the acquisition.
 The statement reads: